Our Research Laboratory focuses on:

 Hierarchical Materials with Multimodal Energy Absorption and Superior Specific Properties for Protective Applications

 Materials with superior specific properties such as specific energy absorption, specific modulus, and specific strength are essential for extreme engineering applications, for example, protecting sportsmen and military personnel from high-velocity impacts and vibration, protecting spacecrafts from high-velocity impacts of micrometeorites and space debris, and preventing extreme vibrations in aircrafts and spacecrafts.
 Hierarchical structuring offers unique opportunities to design materials with superior specific properties due to their structural composition spanning across multiple lengthscales from nanometers to several millimeters that respond in distinct ways to external stimuli of different timescales.
 A fundamental understanding of the behavior of hierarchical materials over broad length- and timescales is critical to developing superior materials with optimally enhanced mechanical properties, particularly that are often mutually exclusive (e.g. damping and stiffness or strength and toughness).
 We investigate the key process-structure-property relations in hierarchical and nanostructured materials using experimental and computational approaches to achieve property amplifications that are not usually found in common materials.
-We focus on understanding the physical and mechanical properties and the geometries of the structural features that makeup the material, the lengthscales at which they are present, how they organize and interact across multiple lengthscales, the effects of mesoscale property gradients, and how those structural features respond to external loading at different timescales–quasistatic compression to harmonic excitation to low and high velocity impacts.
-We also explore pathways to engineer and exploit nonlinearities that will allow us to control the material behavior in unprecedented fashion.
+We focus on understanding the physical and mechanical properties and the geometries of the structural features that make up the material, the lengthscales at which they are present, how they organize and interact across multiple lengthscales, the effects of mesoscale property gradients, and how those structural features respond to external loading at different timescales–quasistatic compression to harmonic excitation to low and high-velocity impacts.
+We also explore pathways to engineer and exploit nonlinearities that will allow us to control material behavior in an unprecedented fashion.

 Nanostructured Metals with Ultrahigh-strength and -Toughness for Extreme Environments